Unspoken Blog

 Everything around me faded.
 It seemed as if the entire room were vacant.
 All that remained were the cushioned bench and the three or four steps that would soon become my gravesite.
 If every person I had ever met were in that room, I would have been oblivious to them.
 The previous events of the day are so vague in my mind I could not even begin to give a rough outline of anything before this decisive moment.
 Anything before this did not matter to me then, and it does not matter to me now.

 After scraping every corner of my mind I can only recall a few memories.
-Every trace of memory that comes to mind is dark, as if caught in an eerie mist.
 Every memory is almost gone and is falling away from me, just enough to escape my grasp.
 My memory is almost extinct and lost forever, except for one incident.
 I recall hearing the heart-drawing words that shook my soul.
 The words would demand every fiber of my being to ponder them.
 The words spoken can never be blotted out, even if I wanted them to be.
 The words were so effective that I cannot even remember the person who spoke them that day.
 The words pierced my flesh, heart, and soul.
 The words, “Come and die.”

 I sat almost lifeless, yet never so alive.
 My heart pounded and squeezed as the man spoke.
 “Come and die, so you may live!”
 His words pounded inside my body and then echoed out into the building’s walls.
 “Die so you may live.”
 It seemed like a total contradiction.
 How can you live and yet be dead?
 How can death bring about anything good?
 Thoughts like these flooded my head as I listened to this powerful speech.
 I began to realize the words he spoke were not his own.
 The words my ears heard were not from a mere human, but from someone much more powerful and worthy.
 As the speaker continued quoting, I found myself clinging to every letter and syllable that came out of his mouth.
 This man was not expounding on words that he crafted, but he was quoting from the heart and mouth of Jesus Christ.
 Jesus was the one who had shaped those beautiful words.
 And, as the heart of Jesus spoke, the words transformed from a soft whisper into a rushing wind.
 The words transformed from a contradiction into the only path to completeness.
 They burst from their cocoon to produce the secret of life itself.
 “Die so you may live.”